4sh/datamaintain/README.md

   by `host.docker.internal`.
 See [docker documentation](https://docs.docker.com/docker-for-mac/networking/).

 Datamaintain image use a mongo shell.
-Image tag has form _datamaintainVersion_-_mongoVersion_ for example `datamaintain:1.2-4.2` is a datamaintain 1.2 with a mongo shell 4.2.
+Image tag has form _datamaintainVersion_-_mongoVersion_ for example `datamaintain:1.2-4.4` is a datamaintain 1.2 with a mongo shell 4.4.
-You can see all images here // TODO link to image repo
+You can see all images [here](https://github.com/orgs/4sh/packages?repo_name=datamaintain)

 ## Installation in a project with already executed scripts